Nbrof/Project-1-329/readme.md

 ## Project Description

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.
+ The first project dealing with devloping a website.
+The project will demonstrate website that can properly link up to future projects using a google API, CSS GRID, And a proper HTML/CSS structure that is mobile forst and available on the web!

 ## Google Sheet

 Include link to your google sheet here.
-Here is the sample [Joe had used in class](https://docs.google.com/spreadsheets/d/15PmioBi2dQEkewpqI7MDkDpvcVF0Trw8vmarAQbwoHk/edit#gid=0)
+Here is the sample [Joe had used in class](https://docs.google.com/spreadsheets/d/1nMCs6OEMY5mugd_pzWU_3cMqM_8HQha7TrDFnZw6mBY/edit#gid=0)

 ## Portfolio I want to Emulate